trackmania-rl/tmrl/README.md

 ## Installation

-Detailed instructions for installation are provided at [this link](readme/Install.md).
+- Detailed instructions for installation are provided at [this link](readme/Install.md).

 ## Getting started

-Full guidance toward setting up an environment in TrackMania 2020, testing pre-trained weights, as well as a beginner-friendly tutorial to train, test, and fine-tune your own models, are provided at [this link](readme/get_started.md).
+- Full guidance toward setting up an environment in TrackMania 2020, testing pre-trained weights, as well as a beginner-friendly tutorial to train, test, and fine-tune your own models, are provided at [this link](readme/get_started.md).

 ## TMRL python library

+- A minimal script that you can easily adapt to run a simple `tmrl` pipeline on your own robot is available [here](https://github.com/trackmania-rl/tmrl/blob/master/tmrl/tuto/tuto_minimal_drone.py).

-An advanced tutorial toward implementing your own ad-hoc optimized training pipelines for your own real-time tasks is provided [here](readme/tuto_library.md).
+- An advanced tutorial toward implementing your own ad-hoc optimized training pipelines for your own complex real-time tasks is provided [here](readme/tuto_library.md).

 ## Security